 They meet regularly with pupils from other local primary schools to agree and work on aims for the year ahead.

-After each meeting our two representatives feed back to our school council who in turn report back to their classes.
+After each meeting our two representatives feed back to their classes.

 PSHE Association- https://www.pshe-association.org.uk/?